 Everlane works well in showing its online shoppers the products they have abandoned.
 The brand displays a clear picture of the product, with a concise description.
 And of course, Everlane also puts a compelling CTA to push the customers to click to navigate to the product page.

 #6.
 Write alternative product description describing pain points and solutions

 It may very well be possible that the product description that was present on your website was not properly apprehended by the customer.
 He may not be aware of the actual benefits of the product.
 So, you need to mention clearly the pain points that your product was made for and how it provides solution to make the customers’ lives easier.
 Provide additional details on the product to convince him to buy instantly.

 #7.
 Show them the scarcity of stock

 Some people might just have left thinking of buying that product at a later stage.
 You are not going to let that happen because an opportunity delayed is an opportunity lost.
-You need to create urgency by highlighting the scarcity of the product he just wanted to buy.
+You need to create urgency by highlighting the scarcity of the product he just wanted to buy even if product is still using print on demand idea.
 Tell them that only few items are left and they need to act fast otherwise they may not get the same product in the future from anyone.

 #8.
 "Is your Wi-Fi ok?"
 Strategy

 Many online shoppers wouldn’t abandon their carts intentionally.
 There may be many reasons why they left their purchase incomplete.
 Something might have diverted their attention, or they may have just forgotten to complete the purchase.
 A good reason for why they left their purchase incomplete could be a problem with their internet.
 Their browser might have crashed.
 A problem with their internet might have occurred and so on.